What is Otolaryngology?

 Microtia Ear Reconstruction

-This area of the body includes the important functions of sight, smell, hearing, and the appearance of the face.
-In the head and neck area, otolaryngologists are trained to treat infections, benign (non-cancerous) and malignant (cancerous) tumors, facial trauma, and deformities of the face.
+The head and neck of a person includes the important functions of sight, smell, hearing, and the appearance of the face.
+Otolaryngologists are trained to treat infections, benign (non-cancerous) and malignant (cancerous) tumors, facial trauma, and deformities of the face.
 They perform both cosmetic plastic and reconstructive surgery.
-Similar surgeries include:

-What to expect during the recovery for Otolaryngology?
+What to expect during the recovery for Otolaryngologic Surgery?

 Since a variety of procedures can be performed, your individual recovery instructions may vary.
 For more information about the individual recovery processes, check out the similar procedures related to your desired Otolaryngology surgery.